 an ability to express in writing a critical analysis of existing scholarly/ professional literature in the student’s area of interest; and

 an ability to model the discipline’s overall style, as reflected in representative journals.

-Students are required to obtain and read “A Guidance Manual on the Preparation of Technical Reports, Papers, and Presentations,” Revised 2nd Edition.
-G. Tchobanoglous and Harold Leverenz (2013).
-This document is available from the graduate program coordinator (Dr. William Wright).

 The student’s graduate writing skills will be evaluated in the CE 210 course based on progressive paper submissions and a final term paper.
 Partial grades are assigned on each of the submissions ( on a scale of 1 through 4; see the Graduate Writing Rubrics in a latter section of this handbook).
 Feedback on the partial submissions will be provided by the instructor with the attempt to improve the writing quality and with specific points that need improvement as necessary.
 Students are expected to seek advice from the MSCE faculty, the University Graduate Writing Studio (see below), and other means to improve the quality of their writing.
 A final arithmetic average will be calculated based on three partial submissions and the final term paper.
 The required GPA to comply with the Graduate Writing Requirement is 3.5 or better.